 Use this email address for your job search and also for your LinkedIn and other online profiles.
 Using a work address, particularly for a LinkedIn Profile, can really complicate the process of updating your Profile when you no longer have access to the work email address.

 You can establish a Web-based e-mail address at a site like Gmail.com (from Google).
 These accounts can be anonymous, if you set up your account that way (provide minimal contact information in your account registration when you set it up).
 This is for personal protection and also to help you keep your job, if you are still employed.

 A personal cell phone enables potential employers and other job search contacts stay in touch with you easily and safely.
 If you don't already have a personal cell phone, different from the one your employer may provide, get one NOW.
-Very inexpensive ones can be purchased in your local Walgreen, Wal-Mart, or other retail store, and you can purchase minutes as you need them.
+Very inexpensive ones can be purchased in your local Walgreens, WalMart, Best Buy, or other retail store, and you can purchase minutes as you need them.

-A personal cell phone also protects your privacy, since they are not usually listed in white pages.
+Google Voice or a personal cell phone also protects your privacy, since they are not usually listed in white pages.
 Employers and recruiters will be able to call you on your personal cell phone without risk to your job, and you can put your personal cell phone number on your resume in place of a phone number which could be traced to your home.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
-Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
-In 1998, her company, NETability, Inc. purchased Job-Hunt.org, and Susan has been editor and publisher of Job-Hunt since then.
+A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
+Since 1998, Susan has been editor and publisher of Job-Hunt.org.
 Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.